Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/installs.md

 2. Install *nvm* (node version manager) with `choco install nvm`.
 (Why? nvm lets you install and choose among different node releases, and Yeoman requires node v.
 14, which is not the most recent version.)
 3. **Important**: restart PowerShell.
 4. Install *node* v.14 with `nvm install 14`.
 The installation will show you the full number of the version (for example, v14.19.1 instead of v14). **Write down the full version number and save it for future use**.
-5. Activate *node* v.14 with `nvm use 14.19.1` (or the full version number you saved from the previous step).(This command persists only in a single shell, which is what you want, but it means that you have to run again each time you launch a new shell.)
+5. Activate *node* v.14 with `nvm use 14.19.1` (or the full version number you saved from the previous step).
+(This command persists only in a single shell, which is what you want, but it means that you have to run again each time you launch a new shell).

 If at any point you have issues using *npm* or *nvm*, check your Program Files for a nodejs directory, then delete the directory.
 Instructions for this are [here](https://github.com/coreybutler/nvm-windows/issues/191#issuecomment-233779673) in the solution given by the user "pleverett".